Christopher de Leon: 1980s: Critical acclaim

-After playing a series of dramatic roles, De León starred in Mike de León's musical comedy Kakabakaba Ka Ba?.
+After playing a series of dramatic roles, De Leon starred in Mike de Leon's musical comedy Kakabakaba Ka Ba?.
 Released in 1980, the film was praised for its satirical plot and good mix of music.
 The same year, he appeared in two more production: the drama Taga sa Panahon, which premiered at the sixth Metro Manila Film Festival, and Aguila.
 His portrayal earned him a Best Actor nomination at the 29th FAMAS Awards.
 In 1981, he starred in Elwood Pérez's Pakawalan Mo Ako.
 His performance earned him his ninth Best Actor nomination, at the 30th FAMAS Awards.
-De León had three releases in 1982: Ishmael Bernal's Relasyon, for which he won Best Actor at the Catholic Mass Media Awards as well as another nomination at the FAMAS Awards; the mystery drama Haplos, for which he received his second Best Actor win at the Metro Manila Film Festival; and finally, Lino Brocka's thriller drama Cain at Abel.
-The film was the first Filipino entry at the San Sebastián International Film Festival, and De León received his third Best Actor nomination at the Gawad Urian Awards.
+De Leon had three releases in 1982: Ishmael Bernal's Relasyon, for which he won Best Actor at the Catholic Mass Media Awards as well as another nomination at the FAMAS Awards; the mystery drama Haplos, for which he received his second Best Actor win at the Metro Manila Film Festival; and finally, Lino Brocka's thriller drama Cain at Abel.
+The film was the first Filipino entry at the San Sebastián International Film Festival, and De Leon received his third Best Actor nomination at the Gawad Urian Awards.

-In 1983, De León appeared in Ishmael Bernal's drama film Broken Marriage, which earned him Best Actor nominations from both FAMAS and Gawad Urian.
-He appeared in three productions in 1985: the drama musical Bituing Walang Ningning, Mike de León's romantic drama Hindi Nahahati ang Langit, and Carlo J. Caparas' God...
+In 1983, De Leon appeared in Ishmael Bernal's drama film Broken Marriage, which earned him Best Actor nominations from both FAMAS and Gawad Urian.
+He appeared in three productions in 1985: the drama musical Bituing Walang Ningning, Mike de Leon's romantic drama Hindi Nahahati ang Langit, and Carlo J. Caparas' God...
 Save Me!
-For this performance, De León received a Best Actor nomination at the FAMAS.
+For this performance, De Leon received a Best Actor nomination at the FAMAS.
 He began television work in 1986, with the sketch comedy Goin' Bananas.
 In 1987, he appeared in Lino Brocka's Maging Akin Ka Lamang, which earned him his fourteenth Best Actor nomination at the FAMAS Awards.
 The following year, he starred in the romantic drama Kapag Napagod ang Puso.
-Writing for Manila Standard, critic and director Lav Díaz praised De León's complex performance, stating that the film was "another big step for Christopher de Leon [...] toward greatness in the art of acting".
-De León received his first Best Actor nomination at the Luna Awards, and won Best Actor at the FAMAS and Movie Magazine Awards.
+Writing for Manila Standard, critic and director Lav Díaz praised De Leon's complex performance, stating that the film was "another big step for Christopher de Leon [...] toward greatness in the art of acting".
+De Leon received his first Best Actor nomination at the Luna Awards, and won Best Actor at the FAMAS and Movie Magazine Awards.

-Later in 1988, De León appeared in Laurice Guillen's Magkano ang Iyong Dangal?.
-His portrayal was once again praised by critics, with Lav Díaz stating that his acting "almost reaches the point that whenever people watch a film [de Leon] is featured in, he is now the one being watched instead of the film".
-For the final year of the decade, De León starred in two productions, including the third instalment of the anthology film, 3 Mukha ng Pag-ibig and Eddie García's Imortal.
+Later in 1988, De Leon starred in Laurice Guillen's Magkano ang Iyong Dangal?.
+His portrayal was once again praised by critics, with Lav Díaz stating that his acting "almost reaches the point that whenever people watch a film [De Leon] is featured in, he is now the one being watched instead of the film".
+For the final year of the decade, De Leon starred in two productions, including the third instalment of the anthology film, 3 Mukha ng Pag-ibig and Eddie García's Imortal.
 He won his third Best Actor award at the Metro Manila Film Festival and received nominations from FAMAS and Gawad Urian in the same category.